Is VPN legal in India in 2025 legality of vpn use government rules privacy rights and how to choose a vpn in india

 Is it illegal to torrent with a VPN in India?

 Torrenting itself can be risky depending on content and legality, and some ISPs actively monitor or throttle traffic.
 Using a VPN to conceal illegal activity remains illegal. always respect copyright laws and local regulations.
-Vpn microsoft edge extension: the ultimate guide to choosing, installing, and using a VPN extension for Microsoft Edge
+How to setup vpn on edgerouter x with OpenVPN client, server, and site-to-site options for EdgeRouter X 2026

 How do I choose a VPN for India?